intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README.md

 	./tutorial1 -i $SV/object-detection/Cars\ -\ 1900.mp4 -m $SV/object-detection/SSD512/FP16/ssd512.xml -d MYRIAD

 > **Note**: There is often USB write error for Intel® Movidius™ Neural Compute Stick, please try re-running the command.
-Sometimes it 3 trials.
+Sometimes it takes 3 trials.

 ### 3. Use the right data type for your target harware and accuracy needs